metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/fea/fea_create_openmeta_component.rst

 Face
 ''''

-1. Find the **Face** object in the *Solid Modeling* tab of the *Part Browser* and drag and drop into the component workspace
+1. Drag and drop the **Face** object from the *Solid Modeling* tab of the *Part Browser* into the component workspace.
-2. Double click the Face object to edit it
+2. Double click the **Face** object to edit it.
 3. Add one **Direction\_Reference\_Point** and one **ReferencePoint** (put the Direction point above the Reference point to make future steps more visible).
-4. Direct back to the Component, and copy and paste 6 more of these edited faces (one for every point in the model)
+4. Back in the **Simple_Cube** canvas, copy and paste 6 more of these edited faces (one for every point in the model)
 5. Rename these faces as "Face\_Ref\_Front, Face\_Ref\_Back, ..."

-After completing these steps, your component should be ordered like the following image.
+After completing these steps, your **Simple_Cube** component should be ordered similar to the following image.

-.. note:: Decending order is important here as it will make later steps much more intuitive.
+.. note:: Descending order is important here as it will make later steps much more intuitive.

 .. figure:: images/IMAGE3.png